SV 08 Ricklingen: History

 In 1996, Ricklingen found itself in legal trouble with the German rugby association, the DRV.
 The reason was that the club had not played a Bundesliga game against VfR Döhren because the referee had not turned up.
 A long-drawn legal battle ended with the club being forcefully relegated from the Bundesliga in 1997.

 After this forced relegation, the club lost a great number of players and was unable to return to former heights.
 After a number of seasons in the 2nd Bundesliga North/East it was decided to form an on-the-field union with DSV 78.
-After some initial sceptisism, this was well accepted within the club.
+After some initial skepticism, this was well accepted within the club.
 After winning the 2nd Bundesliga North/East in 2009, the club decided to leave the partnership.

-Instead, it teamed up with TuS Wunstorf from the 2009-10 season, initially playing in the tier three Rugby-Regionalliga under the name of SG TuS Wunstorf/08 Ricklingen.
+Instead, it teamed up with TuS Wunstorf from the 2009–10 season, initially playing in the tier three Rugby-Regionalliga under the name of SG TuS Wunstorf/08 Ricklingen.
 A league expansion in 2012 saw the team earn promotion to the 2nd Rugby-Bundesliga.
-In the 2012-13 season, in the 2nd Bundesliga, the club finished in the upper half of the table and qualifyid for the play-offs for the DRV-Pokal.
+In the 2012–13 season, in the 2nd Bundesliga, the club finished in the upper half of the table and qualifyid for the play-offs for the DRV-Pokal.
 The club advanced to the quarter finals of the play-offs where it lost to RC Aachen but nevertheless earned promotion to the Rugby-Bundesliga for the following season.

 The team qualified for the championship round of the Bundesliga in 2013–14 but had to withdraw from competition because of a lack of players.
 After a fifth place in the Regionalliga in 2014–15 the club did not field a team in the following year.